blechdom/node-conversation-translation/README.md

 <img src="https://avatars2.githubusercontent.com/u/2810941?v=3&s=96" alt="Google Cloud Platform logo" title="Google Cloud Platform" align="right" height="96" width="96"/>

-# Google Cloud gRPC Node Speech Text-To-Speech Translation Tutorial Tutorial
+# Google Cloud AI Node/gRPC-web Speech and Text-To-Speech Translation Tutorial

-This [Cloud Speech API](https://cloud.google.com/speech/docs) Tutorial shows you how to build a simple web app using gRPC to communicate between a HTTP/javascript client and nodejs server, in order to perform real-time microphone transcription from the browser.
+This [Cloud Speech API](https://cloud.google.com/speech/docs) Tutorial shows you how to build a web app using gRPC to communicate between a HTTP/javascript client and a nodejs server, in order to perform real-time microphone translation between two or more clients using the WebAudioAPI in their browsers.

 ## To run the example app